Parkland-CSC155/final-project-resources/examples/browser-javascript-vs-node-example.md

 ######2 - The Client Side
 ```
+// the $ sign is representative of jQuery. jQuery contains the easiest AJAX functionality to get going with.
+// Here we simply send an HTTP GET request back to our express app over the network, and then
+// use the `car` JSON data that it returns in our app.
 $.get("/an-ajax-route", function(data){

   var car = data; // this should be the JSON that was sent back from the server